-It’s pretty common to hear reference to high pH/low pH, alkaline/acidic or sandy/loamy/clay when soil types are being explained.
-These soils may be categorized even further with terms like lime or chalky soil.
+It’s pretty common to hear reference to high pH/low pH, alkaline/acidic, or sandy/loamy/clay when soil types are being explained.
+These soils may be categorized even further with terms like lime or chalky soil or calcareous clay soil.
 Lime soils are pretty common, but what is chalky soil?
 Continue reading to learn about gardening in chalky soil.

 What is Chalky Soil?